apache/pekko/akka-docs/src/main/paradox/scheduler.md

 @@@ warning

-The default implementation of @apidoc[akka.actor.Scheduler] used by Akka is based on job buckets which are emptied according to a fixed schedule.
+The default implementation of @apidoc[actor.Scheduler] used by Akka is based on job buckets which are emptied according to a fixed schedule.
 It does not execute tasks at the exact time, but on every tick, it will run everything that is (over)due.
 The accuracy of the default Scheduler can be modified